kyarasto/Module_Two/README.md

 The [video](https://youtube.com/shorts/1NgUFZmwixI?feature=share](https://youtube.com/shorts/6nX9B5nqd1I)) shows the full installation and this [blog](https://kyarasto.github.io/ModuleOneBlog/) tells you more about my artistic vision!

-Thank you for the support of Mark Santolucito and Eris Gao in creating an amazing installation!
+Thank you for the support of Mark Santolucito in creating this project!